In the context of semiconservative replication, what does it mean... | Study Prep in Pearson+

 Understand the concept of DNA replication: DNA replication is the process by which a cell copies its DNA before cell division, ensuring each daughter cell receives a complete set of genetic information.

-Recall the three models of DNA replication proposed historically: conservative, semiconservative, and dispersive replication.
+Define semiconservative replication: In semiconservative replication, each of the two resulting DNA molecules consists of one original (parental) strand and one newly synthesized strand.

-Define semiconservative replication: In this model, each of the two daughter DNA molecules consists of one original (parental) strand and one newly synthesized strand.
+Contrast semiconservative replication with other models: For example, conservative replication would produce one molecule with both original strands and one with both new strands, while dispersive replication would produce strands that are mixtures of old and new DNA segments.

-Contrast semiconservative replication with other models: Conservative replication would produce one molecule with both original strands and one with both new strands, while dispersive replication would produce strands that are mixtures of old and new DNA segments.
+Recognize that the semiconservative model was experimentally supported by the Meselson-Stahl experiment, which showed that after replication, DNA molecules contain one old and one new strand.

-Conclude that semiconservative replication means each daughter DNA molecule retains one parental strand paired with one new strand, preserving half of the original DNA molecule in each daughter.
+Summarize that semiconservative replication ensures genetic continuity by preserving one original strand in each daughter DNA molecule, paired with a newly synthesized complementary strand.

 Watch next